milis92/Krang/README.md

 ## How does it work

-During compilation, Krang injects a small piece of code that's \
+During compilation, Krang Compiler Plugin injects a small piece of code at the beginning of a function body,
-simply firing a callback with a name and parameters of the function passed at runtime.
+that's simply notifying Krang Runtime that a function with a given name and parameters has been called.

 This effectively means Krang is transforming your code in a following way:
 <table>